Gain a comprehensive baseline knowledge of strategic workforce planning that you can apply in the workplace

 There are many drivers of organisational change.
 These include:

-Many organisations are in flux: changing their focus, expanding or contracting their activities and rethinking their platforms, products, and services.
-This is particularly so during times of significant uncertainty, for example following the vote by the UK to leave the EU - see our Brexit hub.
-In the wake of financial pressures, corporate scandals and greater public scrutiny, organisations are developing a more balanced view of their stakeholders, and taking account of a greater range of considerations (beyond financial) in making decisions.
-Meanwhile, emerging technology is driving new forms of employment relationship and fundamentally changing the way businesses operate.
+The COVID-19 pandemic has created a situation of rapid change and disruption for organisations in 2020: changing their focus, expanding or contracting their activities and rethinking their platforms, products, and services.
+This change was significant in terms of its near universal impact, but other drivers of change also create uncertainty, for example the period following the UK’s decision to leave the EU - see our Brexit hub.
+In the wake of the pandemic, financial pressures, corporate scandals and greater public scrutiny, organisations are developing a more balanced view of their stakeholders, and taking account of a greater range of considerations (beyond financial) in making decisions.
+Meanwhile, technology is driving new forms of employment relationship and fundamentally changing the way businesses operate.

 In this context, organisations need to introduce and manage change to achieve organisational objectives, maintaining the commitment of their people, both during and after implementation.
 Often, at the same time, they must also ensure that business continues as usual.